Guidelines for abstracts submission

 - Structure: Abstracts should be structured in the following four sections:

-- Background: indicates the purpose of the study
+- Background: indicate the purpose of the study

 - Methods: describe pertinent experimental procedures